 Over the last 25 years the LUNA Collaboration has been directly measuring cross sections of the Hydrogen burning and Primordial nucleosynthesis reactions in the underground laboratories of Laboratori Nazionali del Gran Sasso (LNGS) publishing more than 60 refereed papers [Publications] .

-The present program of LUNA is descibed in the Proposal presented to the LNGS Scientific Commitee in March 2007.
+The present program of LUNA is descibed in the Proposal LUNA 400kV presented to the LNGS Scientific Commitee in March 2007.

-A proposal for the new scientific program at the upcoming LUNA MV facility is currently in preparation.
+The full proposal for the first five years' scientific exploitation of the upcoming LUNA MV facility is available here.